 Are You Suitable for Laser Eye Surgery?

 Not everyone is a candidate for laser eye surgery.
-There are alternative non-Laser vision correction techniques including Implantable Contact Lenses (ICL) and Clear Lens Exchange (CLE) which are more suited to individual needs.
+There are alternative non-Laser vision correction techniques including Implantable Contact Lenses (ICL) and Lens Replacement which are more suited to individual needs.
 At AVC, our ophthalmologists advise the best course of action to every single individual patient who walks through our doors.
 We pride ourselves in providing tailor made custom vision correction solutions to our all of our patients.

 Laser eye surgery is considered to be safe.
 For more information, patients should consult an ophthalmologist.
 If you would like to find out if you are suitable for laser eye treatment, then simply complete our short questionnaire and our medical director can advise you on best course of action.